DEAA(LEGAL) - COMPENSATION PLAN: INCENTIVES AND STIPENDS

 Educator Excellence Innovation Program

 The Educator Excellence Innovation Program (EEIP) is a grant program under which a district may receive a competitive grant for the purposes of systematically transforming educator quality and effectiveness.
-TEA will give priority to districts that receive Title I funding and have at a majority of district campuses a student enrollment that is at least 50 percent educationally disadvantaged.
+The Texas Education Agency (TEA) will give priority to districts that receive Title I funding and have at a majority of district campuses a student enrollment that is at least 50 percent educationally disadvantaged.

 A district is eligible to apply for EEIP grant funds if the district:

-Completes and submits a Notice of Intent to Apply to TEA by the date established by the Commissioner;
+- Completes and submits a Notice of Intent to Apply to TEA by the date established by the commissioner of education;

 An eligible district that intends to participate in the EEIP shall submit a local educator excellence innovation plan to TEA.
 A local educator excellence innovation plan must address the elements at 19 Administrative Code 102.1073(e)(2).